do-mart/gramolang/README.md

 # gramolang
-High-level console and interface for large language models
+High-level package for large language models (or _grand modèle de language_, as one would say in French)

 ## API keys
 AI organizations' APIs requires a key that must be provided before making most